wp-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 0.8.3 =
+* added some translations to calendars,
+* added wpfc_js_vars filter
+* updated selectmenu lib to support WP 3.6 jQuery version
+* prevented countries from showing up when wpfc_search_events hook is fired until they're added to options page,
+* renamed EM_Categories_Walker to WPFC_EM_Categories_Walker
+* fixed some php warnings
+* added Finish translation - Jan-Erik Finlander
+* added Russian calendar translation - Andrey Borisov
+* fixed mistaken use of add_action and add_filter instead of do_ and apply_
+* fixed all taxonomy dropdowns showing when no taxonomies are supplied to arguments

 = 0.8.2 =
 * fixed non-all-day events being considered as all day
 * added option for conditional loading of css and js, fixed French typo